sree-sphere/Qloo-CulturalQuest/README.md

 Today, Austin is home to **≈296,000 foreign-born residents** (14% of the city's total population, by [Vera Institute](https://vera-institute.files.svdcdn.com/production/downloads/publications/profile-foreign-born-population-austin.pdf)).

-**CulturalQuest** evolves that vision with Qloo’s Taste AI™ and LLMs to deliver real-time, privacy-first recommendations that resonate with users’ heritage and evolving tastes.
+**Cultour** evolves that vision with Qloo’s Taste AI™ and LLMs to deliver real-time, privacy-first recommendations that resonate with users’ heritage and evolving tastes.

 ### Character Assets